x95castle1/tap-tmc-velero-backup/TAP-TMC-VELERO.md

 Considerations for the Iterate Cluster include the following:

-* Are the databases for metadata store and TAP GUI externalized?
+* Are the databases for metadata store externalized?
 If externalized then Velero isn't needed.
 * What are their backup/snapshot schedules?
-* How are you installing/managing Accelerators?
-GitOps?
-* How are you installing/managing Workshops?
-GitOps?
 * Do you need to maintain build history?
 * How are you managing the creation of developer namespaces?
 Can you recover them via GitOps?
-* Can the sizing/throughput of your Build Cluster manage rebuilding all workloads?
+* Can the sizing/throughput of your Iterate Cluster manage rebuilding all workloads?

+Overall, the Iterate cluster is typically ephemeral in nature.
+Take into consideration if workload recovery is needed.

 ## Certificates